 A more recent addition to the post-championship festivities is to have athletes join the fast-food workforce.
 This concept has taken more than just the NFL by storm.
 Raising Cane’s is the most notable chain that participates in allowing athletes to serve customers.
 Cane’s brings collegiate and pro sports athletes to a nearby location, where they surprise fans.

 In 2012, Cane’s brought NBA shooting guard James Harden to a location in Oklahoma.
 At the time, Harden was playing for the Oklahoma City Thunder.
-As Harden was at Cane’s, he stuck his head through the drive-thru and they were able to capture a photo of him that drew attention to the event.
+As Harden was at Cane’s, he stuck his head through the drive-thru, and they captured a photo of him that drew attention to the event.

-CEO and co-founder of Raising Cane’s Todd Graves told the New York Post that when he saw this moment, he knew they had something special.
+CEO and co-founder of Raising Cane’s Todd Graves told the New York Post that he knew they had something special when he saw this moment.

-“If I can start getting people to serve and do the drive-thru, it would humanize them,” Graves told the Post.
+“If I can start getting people to serve and do the drive-thru, it would humanize them,” Graves said.
 “Nobody had done it.
 We’ve done it so much and had so much success that now you’ll see other businesses do it too.”

 As the company became more popular in 2021, the “celebratory shift” got more attention on social media.
-Now, it has become a champion campaign for athletes to participate in after winning respective championships.
+It has become a champion campaign for athletes after winning respective championships.

 More to come

 Even after winning a championship, there are no days off.
-Athletes are put into this media frenzy tour as a way to give back or to expand their brand.
-It does seem to be physically draining, but it is an experience that many don’t get to have.
+Athletes are put into this media frenzy tour as a way to give back or expand their brand.
+It seems to be physically draining, but it is an experience that many don’t get to have.

-Athletes are now also going on TV talk shows as a way to take advantage of their publicity wave.
+Athletes will go on TV talk shows to take advantage of their publicity wave.
 The Eagles recently visited Jimmy Fallon, along with some NBA athletes as well.
-While visits are exciting they still take away time from athletes’ relaxing offseasons.
+While visits are exciting, they still take away time from athletes’ relaxing offseasons.

-More innovative celebrations are sure to come, with companies figuring out the best way to advertise championship-caliber athletes.
+More innovative celebrations will come, with companies figuring out the best way to advertise championship-caliber athletes.
 It’s a great way to humanize these larger-than-life figures.

 @Jon_Mathew23